hyperledger-labs/fabric-chaincode-haskell/readme.md

 # haskell-cc

+NOTE: This project is currently a PRE-ALPHA and is NOT suitable for production use.

 Haskell-cc is a Haskell shim for Hyperledger Fabric to allow the authoring of smart contracts in Haskell.

 The project has three main parts: